Axway-University-1/apim-hands-on-labs/Dev-Day1-Lab-5/README.md

 ![Alt text](images/image31.png)

-* See the 200 OK result, and the response headers and body.
+* See the `200 OK` result, and the response headers and body.

-If the result is not 200 OK, check that backend services have started.
+If the result is not 200 OK, check that backend services have been started.

 ![Alt text](images/image32.png)

 ## Test from API Management interfaces - API Manager

-* Connect to API Manager with anna/anna: https://api-env.demo.axway.com:8075/
+* Connect to API Manager with `anna/anna`: `https://api-env.demo.axway.com:8075/`

 * Go to **Clients > Applications** and create a new application named  **Stockquote application**

-* Add API access for Stockquote by checking the checkbox
+* Add API access for **Stockquote** by checking the checkbox

 * Click **Create** to save the application